 Milestone #4: Frustrating Rejection – A Career in Jeopardy

-Finally, after many attempts at making it into the 3-dimansional realm, Zaha won the competition to design Vitra Fire Station in 1990.
+Finally, after many attempts at making it into the 3-dimensional realm, Zaha won the competition to design Vitra Fire Station in 1990.
 The design, titled “Movement Frozen,” featured a pure concrete block with angular edges that seem to be stretched to a focal point.
 The unique form gave a new meaning to the use of concrete.
 According to the architectural photographer Hélène Binet: “She has created an incredible signature.
 Concrete became something else, I think, after her.”

-That was the light before the dark that came with the Cardiff Bay Opera House project.
+That was the light before the darkness that came with the Cardiff Bay Opera House project.
 Zaha’s win for the first prize in the competition, in 1994, was a cause of controversy and harsh criticism from those who believed her design to be inapplicable.
 The negative attitude towards the proposal was incomprehensible to Zaha who thought: “The plaza sections are not the same as a normal building.
 It is not a square building or a rectangle.
-That project was easily… Could be easily done.”
+That project was easy… Could be easily done.”
 All the ruckus has deeply depressed her to the extent that she, actually, decided to quit architecture.